QuantumNuke75/Unofficial-Modding-Guide/map_modding/mapmodding.md

 The Folders in the Bare Bones Template that need this treatment are:
 ![List of folders](https://quantumnuke75.github.io/Unofficial-Modding-Guide/images/mapmodding_docook.png)

+For custom materials to work we need to edit some **Packaging** settings that can be found in **Project Setings**.
+Look for the tick box called *Share Material Shader Code* and make sure it is NOT ticked.
+It should be ticked off in the BB template by default.
+You're then free to use all kinds of materials with both translucency and emissive properties without the need of instancing game master materials, making Quixel and Megascans importing a lot more user friendly.

 ### GameModes

 A gamemode blueprint must be constructed manually as no blueprints can be imported from the base game.